jtpaasch/dock/README.md

 Managing the VM
 ---------------

-Initialize the dock VM:

-    $ dock init

-Now you can boot the VM:
+Boot the VM:

-    $ dock up
+    $ dock start

 SSH into it: